snowdj/RepData_PeerAssessment1/PA1_template.md

 ```

 2.Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

+Using the xyplot to divide data to two parts, and plot the graphs.
+It shows therer are different patterns between weekday and wenkend.
+In weekday morning, people have more walk.
+In weekend during the day, people have more walk in general.

 ```r
 library(lattice)